jjjbushjjj/talos-vmware/README.md

   - `talosctl -n <IP.of.node.to.remove> reset`
   - `kubectl delete node <nodename>`
   - Remove block for node in `terraform.tfvars`

+### Cluster Configure

+* Install additional software into the cluster
+  - cilium CNI (This one runs at bootstrap stage)
+  - vsphere CSI
+  - nginx-ingress controller

 Run `terraform plan` `terraform apply`